Rimma Gerlovina & Valeriy Gerlovina

 10 × 7 in. (framed: 18 × 14 in.)

 Rimma Gerlovina and Valeriy Gerlovin were founding members of the underground conceptual art movement in Soviet Russia, later documented in their publication Russian Samizdat Art.
-After emigrating to the United States in 1980, they developed an internationally recognized practice, exhibiting widely in major institutions such as the Art Institute of Chicago, Guggenheim Museum, Centre Pompidou, and participating in global events like the Venice Biennale.
+After migrating to the United States in 1980, they developed an internationally recognized practice, exhibiting widely in major institutions such as the Art Institute of Chicago, Guggenheim Museum, Centre Pompidou, and participating in global events like the Venice Biennale.
 Their work has also been featured in prominent publications including The New York Times Magazine, reflecting their broad cultural impact.

 Lunation 1993